yaxu/pihkal/chapters/200-getting-started.md

 distortion).
 You can pattern these effects too, we'll come to that in chapter xxx.

-Reading back some more, we find another control pattern, this time setting the *sound* that's played.
+Reading back some more, we find another control pattern, setting the *sound* that's played.

 ```{.haskell}
 sound "bd [~ rs] mt [lt ht]"